vanillasource/jaywire/README.md

 ### Singleton

-The singleton scope instantiates each Supplier object exactly once per Module.
+The singleton scope instantiates each Supplier object at most once per Module.
 The singleton scope is available through the method `getSingletonScope()`, and there is a convenience method called `singleton()`.